 We start with partitioning the array.
 We sort 2 sub-arrays recursively by calling quick sort on partitions.

 Each recursive call to 'quick-sort' sorts the particular segment of the array.
-After recursive calls return the array is already sorted.
-Therefore, no action is required to be taken on combine step.
+Once the last recursive call returns, the array is sorted.
+Due to that, no action is required to be taken on combine step.

 How it works